 Painting floorboards is a great way to update a room on a budget – especially if you have the time to tackle the job as a DIY project.
 Ideally, you should use floor paints for a long-lasting finish, but most good quality paints suitable for woodwork will give you a surprisingly tough floor.
 How long will the job take?
 Preparation is key, so be ready to spend time getting this stage right; the painting itself is relatively fast, but you will be held up by drying times.
-Use this guide to find out how to paint floorboards – and scroll down for design advice and inspiration.
+Use this guide to find out how to paint floorboards – and scroll down for loads of painted floorboard inspiration too.

 Start by repairing any loose or broken floorboards, filling dents and scratches as you go.
 If the floors have already been painted many times, you may want to strip them back first for a very neat finish.
 Use paint stripper (see our guide to find the best), a heat gun or sanding – but take care as old paint may be lead-based, so you'll need a mask.
 Use our guide to repairing floorboards for more tips.